Flash0ver/F0.Analyzers/documentation/refactorings/ObjectInitializer.md

 - The `object initializer` feature is available since C# 3.0.
 - The `default literal` feature is available since C# 7.1.

-This code refactoring (titled `Create Object Initializer`) creates an object initializer from any object creation expression (`new operator`) and initializes all members that are both accessible and mutable.
+This code refactoring (titled `Create Object Initializer`) creates an object initializer from any object creation expression (`new operator`) and initializes all instance members that are both accessible and mutable.

+Assignable members must be accessible from the location of the object initializer:
+- `public` (unrestricted)
+- `internal` (within same assembly or friend assemblies)
+- `protected internal` (within same assembly or friend assemblies)

 Candidate values are determined by this matching behavior:
 - _locals_ and _members_, which exist in the current context